arikorn/companion-module-generic-animation/companion/HELP.md

 Setting up a screensaver:

-- one trigger to set the timeout
+- one trigger to set the timeout: (call it "Set Idle Timer")
+  - Set the Events to "On any Button Press" and "Startup"
+  - Set the Actions to "animation: Set the idle timer" (this will reset the timeout every time a button is pressed)

-- one trigger to switch to page on timeout and start game
+- one trigger to switch the page on timeout and start game (call it "Start Screensaver")
+  - Set the Events to "On condition becoming true"
+  - Set the Condition to the feedback "animation: Idle Timeout"
+  - Set the Actions to "internal: Surface: Set to page" set it to the grid page
+  - (optional - set the playlist, repeat, shuffle, etc. or just set it up ahead of time)
+  - (optional - use feedback "Playlist is Empty" in an IF action to set the playlist only once, if repeat is enabled.)
+  - animation: Start/Stop (Play/Pause) the Game

 TIPS: